 - Infections, including STDs

 If you notice any of these signs, you should discuss your concern with your loved one and request a meeting with a staff supervisor immediately.
-If your concerns aren’t adequately addressed by a supervisor or if your loved one confirms that abuse is occurring, you should contact Mr. Miron at once.
+If your concerns aren't adequately addressed by a supervisor or if your loved one confirms that abuse is occurring, you should contact Attorney Jim Miron.
 He can advise you as to the proper steps to take in order to remove your loved one from this abusive situation.

 Jim Miron Can Help

-Jim Miron has over 25 years of experience fighting for the rights of nursing home abuse victims, and he can help you get the assistance you need.
-Mr. Miron will carefully investigate your case to document any instances of abuse.
+Jim Miron has over 29 years of experience fighting for the rights of nursing home abuse victims, and he can help you get the assistance you need.
+Jim will carefully investigate your case to document any instances of abuse.
 This investigation may involve:

 - Reviewing patient records